yuanzhongqiao/steel-browser/README.md

   <img src="images/demo.gif" alt="Steel Demo" width="600">
 </p>

 [Steel](https://steel.dev) is an open-source browser API.
-We make it easy for AI devs to programmatically control browser that work with your favorite frameworks.
+We make it easy for AI devs to programmatically control browsers that work with your favorite frameworks.

 > Steel is in public beta and evolving every day.
 Your suggestions, ideas, and reported bugs help us immensely.
 Do not hesitate to join in the conversation on [Discord](https://discord.gg/gPpvhNvc5R) or raise a GitHub issue.
 We read everything and respond to most.